• Skip to main content

 Accuracy is achieving desired effects on your intended target.

-In the competition world that could be anything from a small group, A Zone, X Ring or a simple steel ring.
+In the competitive world that could be anything from a small group, A Zone, X Ring or a simple steel ring.

 In the defensive or combat world, it’s as simple as reducing the threat.